UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/index.md

     ---

-    Learn about managing your data on UA's HPC cluster.
+    Learn about managing your data on Arizona's HPC systems.
 Co-sponsored with University Libraries.

     <center>
 	[PDF (Part 1)](data_management_workshops/files/2022_Part_1_Data_Management_in_the_HPC.pdf){ .md-button }